Markets open · 24/7 Sydney - AEST

 click a column to sort

-24h volume is live from CoinGecko.
-For Australian exchanges (Independent Reserve, BTC Markets, CoinJar) it's their real reported volume; figures marked ~ are a global exchange's total CoinGecko volume (Kraken, Binance, OKX, Coinbase) - CoinGecko doesn't separately report an Australian-only segment, so this is the worldwide figure.
-Brokerages without a public order book (CoinSpot, Swyftx, Digital Surge) show N/A because CoinGecko doesn't list them.
-Liquidity, effective spread, fees, AUD deposit methods and the Coindaily Score are Coindaily's own assessment.
-The Regulation column shows AUSTRAC (Digital Currency Exchange registration, which every listed exchange holds) and AFSL (whether the exchange or its group holds an ASIC Australian Financial Services Licence).
-For some venues the AFSL covers a related entity or its derivatives arm rather than spot trading - always confirm current status on the ASIC and AUSTRAC registers.
+24h volume is live from CoinGecko: real reported volume for Australian exchanges (Independent Reserve, BTC Markets, CoinJar); ~ marks a global venue's worldwide total (Kraken, Binance, OKX, Coinbase), as CoinGecko reports no Australia-only segment; N/A means no public order book (CoinSpot, Swyftx, Digital Surge).
+Liquidity, spread, fees, AUD deposits and the Coindaily Score are our own assessment.
+The Regulation column shows AUSTRAC registration on the Virtual Asset Service Provider Register (held by every listed exchange) and whether the exchange or its group holds an ASIC AFSL - some cover a related entity or derivatives arm rather than spot, so confirm current status on the ASIC and AUSTRAC registers.
 "Trade" links may be affiliate links - see our Affiliate Disclosure.
 Always verify an exchange's registration and fees on its official site before trading.

 Effective Cost to Buy